 Very few people spend entire career staying in one company.
-In fact almost nobody does that.
-From time to time people change jobs in a pursuit of something better.
+In fact, almost nobody does that.
+From time to time people change jobs in the pursuit of something better.
 Sometimes they succeed while sometimes they find themselves in an everlasting job search.
 Nevertheless, both groups face the reality of having to leave jobs quite frequently.
-It doesn't necessarily constitutes a big problem - changing jobs has become a common thing today as people are looking for opportunities where they can utilize their talents and skills to the max.
+It doesn't necessarily constitute a big problem - changing jobs has become a common thing today as people are looking for opportunities where they can utilize their talents and skills to the max.
 Sometimes the hardest part of this process is to leave the present job on great terms.
 Telling your employer that you are leaving isn't an easy thing, especially if you know that the company needs you.
 And in this context it doesn't really matter how long you have been working for the company - it can still be an agonizing endeavor to go through.
-Below are some tips how you can approach your employer about the issue.
+Below are some tips on how you can approach your employer about the issue.
 The ideas listed are there to help those who struggle with telling the boss you want to quit.

-How to Say 'Good Bye'?It is important to leave on good terms because a) you may come back some time later and b) ruining relationships with people who may be your referees is not a good idea.
+It is important to leave on good terms because a) you may come back sometime later and b) ruining relationships with people who may be your referees is not a good idea.
 In fact, when you feel like quitting is the only thing left, don't do it.
 The thing is that most people want to leave when they face obstacles they don't want to overcome.
 An angry boss, annoying co-worker, impossible assignments, etc - all of these things make people leave.
-But that is not a good timing to do that.
+But that is not good timing to do that.
 Think about staying and overcoming every obstacle on your way and then if you would still want to leave, do it.
 Sometimes when people manage to solve all the problems they choose to stay.
 So when you most feel like leaving, don't.
 It may well be that temporary circumstances are causing you to have that desire, which is normal.
 But what you have to know is that problems are pretty much everywhere.
 If you think you will be able to find the perfect job with no issues, then you should take off your rose-tinted glasses.